 Our trainers work one to one with all students and adults over a number of weeks to train and assess their ability to make the journeys.
 Once the trainer is confident that the trainee is ready to become an independent traveller they will be “signed off” and receive a certificate.
 The training can take a few weeks to several months, but as long as progress is being made by the trainee the trainer will continue to provide support and training, providing regular updates to families.

 Even if you are unsure if travel training is right for you or your child it is best to submit a referral and a travel trainer will arrange a home visit to talk through the process and assess suitability.

 How much does it cost?

 It’s FREE.
 There is no cost for this training.
-We do require the journey destination for a young person to be a place of education, whether it be school or college, and for adults to be attending day care services or accessing their community.
+For a young person, we require the journey destination to be a place of education, whether it be school or college.
+For adults, we require them to be attending day care services or accessing their community.